Sensirion/embedded-uart-sps/docs/getting-started-on-the-raspberry-pi.md

 reader has basic knowledge of the Raspberry Pi, shell access to it and that it has a connection to the internet.

+The shell code examples below use the following convention:

+ * Lines starting with `# ` are comments
+ * Lines starting with `$ ` are commands that should be executed (without the `$` prompt)
+ * Other lines are the expected output from a command

 ## Download Driver

 Get the latest release from